9 Natural Home Remedies for Swollen Feet

 Give your bath a boost by adding Epsom salt.
-The magnesium sulfate in Epsom salt is thought to reduce swelling and improve circulation, and is easily absorbed through the skin, giving you immediate relief from swelling and the pain associated with it.
+The magnesium sulfate in Epsom salt is thought to reduce swelling and improve circulation, and may give give you relief from swelling and the pain associated with it.
+Although scientific research on this remedy is limited, it may be worth a try.
 Mix half a cup of Epsom salt in a foot tub with either warm or cool water for 10 to 20 minutes.
 Repeat up to three times a week.

 Swollen foot remedy: Exercise

 It may seem counterintuitive to get up and move around when your feet and ankles feel twice their normal size.
 But using the muscles in your feet and legs can help move excess fluid out of your feet and back to your heart.
 Regular exercise can also help prevent swollen feet in the first place.
 If you’re sitting for a while, you should also get up and walk around often.
 If it’s simply too painful to exercise, try a non-weight-bearing exercise like swimming, which will have the added benefit of soothing your skin.
 Check out the clear signs you need to move more.